History of Monday Night Football: Buck and Aikman

 Following the 2021 season, reports came out that Hall of Fame quarterback Troy Aikman would be leaving Fox Sports to join ESPN.
 His longtime partner Joe Buck would eventually join him.
 These changes resulted in Griese leaving to become the quarterbacks coach with the San Francisco 49ers.
 Meanwhile, Levy, Riddick and Dan Orlovsky will serve as the secondary team during doubleheader weeks, and Laura Rutledge would serve as that team's sideline reporter.

 On January 2, 2023, during the ongoing Week 17 game of the 2022 NFL season between the Buffalo Bills and Cincinnati Bengals, Bills safety Damar Hamlin collapsed with 5:58 left in the first quarter after tackling wide receiver Tee Higgins.
 Hamlin went into cardiac arrest near midfield at Paycor Stadium.
 CPR and defibrillation were administered before he was rushed to a local hospital.
 The game was aired on ABC, ESPN, ESPN2, ESPN+ and ESPN Deportes as part of ESPN's Monday Night Football coverage.
-Because of the threat of an overrun from the 2023 Rose Bowl airing immediately prior to the game on ESPN (and diversion of Megacast resources to that game), there was no Manningcast for this game on ESPN2.
+Because of an overrun from the 2023 Rose Bowl airing immediately prior to the game on ESPN (and diversion of Megacast resources to that game), there was no Manningcast for this game on ESPN2.
 Buck and Aikman were on the call for the initial incident, but coverage was quickly moved to ESPN's Monday Night Countdown studio team of Adam Schefter, Booger McFarland and Suzy Kolber.
-Following the announcement of the game's suspension, coverage shifted to a special edition of SportsCenter hosted by Scott Van Pelt from Washington, D.C.
+Following the announcement of the game's suspension, coverage shifted to SportsCenter with Scott Van Pelt live from Washington, D.C.